segabor/VaporSoyTestApp/README.md

 # How does it work?

 In order to use templates they must be compiled first.
-The resulted source contains the actual renderers that produces the part of the final web content described in the template file.
+The resulted source contains the actual renderers that produce the part of the final web content described in the template file.
 For the browser, target language is JavaScript.
 On server side you choose.
 Primary languages are Java and Python but I included Swift support as well.

 This demo app includes an experimental version of Soy compiler that transforms templates to Swift functions.
 Check out them in `Tools` folder.
 Helper scripts `soy2js.sh` and `soy2swift.sh` are also provided.